mozilla/addons-server/docs/topics/install-zamboni/installation.rst

 On OS X
 ~~~~~~~
-The best solution for installing UNIX tools on OSX is Homebrew_.
+The best solution for installing UNIX tools on OS X is Homebrew_.

 The following packages will get you set for zamboni::